People have their religions about the “right” way to do branching. Unfortunately, the real world is rarely that simple.

 The rule for mapping out your “reality branches” is to draw out all the different versions of your code.
 Versions of your code only match if they are exactly in sync.
-Further ahead or behind along the same timeline is fine, but if there is an instance of your code where the ones and zeros are not exactly identical to any point in the history of master that counts as a “reality branch”.
+Further ahead or behind along the same timeline is fine, but if there is an instance of your code where the ones and zeros are not exactly identical to any point in the history of main that counts as a “reality branch”.
 That goes for code on developer machines, test environments, production environments and in any other place.

 If you have different teams working on different features at the same time, that’s a different “reality feature branch”.

 If you have people making production hot-fixes (I know it’s controversial, but it happens – let’s not make it a sin that we are afraid to talk about) that’s a different “reality hot-fix branch” too.

 If you release different features to different environments independently at different times, well, by our definition, that’s another “reality branch” because at no point in the history of main was there a version with features A, B an E but without C and D (which were still in dev).

 That hobby project you are working on but not in the main team repo – well that’s another “reality branch” now isn’t it.
 And all that unused test code still hanging around in the test database?
 Well, that probably means the test database is on its own special little “reality branch”.

 You deploy your code to 50 customers, each with their own tweaks and customisations… I hope your religion promotes forgiveness.